 Due to recent advances in immutable snapshot technology, companies that provide Infrastructure as a Service (IaaS) can now provide DRaaS as an affordable option for mid-market Enterprise.
 Nfina’s implementation of DR successfully implements the recovery portion of the NIST Cyber-Security Standard.

-How is DR implemented?
+How are DR & DRaaS implemented?

 Disaster recovery relies upon the geographic redundant replication of data far enough away from the primary site so as not to be affected by the disaster.
 In most instances, 600-1000 miles away is often recommended as a best practice for this purpose.
 When the infrastructure goes down (for whatever the reason), the business needs to recover lost data from a second location where the data is backed up.